skip mobile navigation

 Purchased Referred Care

-Purchased/Referred Care (previously known as Contract Health) Service is a financial resource to assist in payment for healthcare services that cannot be directly provided at the Oneida health care facilities.
+Purchased/Referred Care (PRC) is a financial resource to assist in payment for services that cannot be directly provided at the Oneida Community Health Center and Oneida Behavioral Health based upon eligibility.
+Federal regulations require that PRC funds are to be used only after all alternative resources have paid.

 Eligibility criteria

-• Member of another federally recognized tribe residing in Brown or Outagamie County with a social or economic tie to the Oneida Nation
+• Member of another federally recognized tribe residing in Brown or Outagamie County with a social or economic tie to the Oneida Nation (work for Oneida, married to Oneida member/descendant, caring for Oneida children

 • Member or descendent of another federally recognized tribe residing within the Oneida Reservation boundaries